TAJD/TAJD/README.md

 Full stack developer, MLOps specialist.
+Jack of all trades and master of some.

 See [my website](https://tajd.co.uk/about) for more details.